themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 While all of these processes are fairly similar, we should call attention to a few things that can be confusing.
 Let's take a look at some of the pitfalls we might run into while getting this all set up.

 #### Configuring Facebook
 When it comes to Facebook, getting our `appId` and `secret` is realtively straightforward, but we need to make sure we get the `App Domain` configured correctly.
 The `App Domain` is the URL that Facebook expects requests to be coming from in association with the `appId` and `secret` you've specified in your code.
-If the values set in your application code do not match the values in the dashboard on Facebook, you'll get an error.
+If the values set in your application code are sent from a domain that does not match the values in the dashboard on Facebook, you'll get an error.

 To get this working on Facebook, once you've setup your application, head over to the dashboard your your application `https://developers.facebook.com/apps/<App ID>/dashboard/` and click on the "Settings" tab on the left.
 From here, you'll need to click the "Add Platform"  button (selecting Website), and specify your "Site URL."